History of the Institution

 Shri Sarvepalli Radhakrishnan

-The foundation stone of New Office Complex of C&AG of India was laid by the President of India, Dr. A.P.J.
-Abdul Kalam on 19 October 2006 and the New Complex was inaugurated by Smt.
-Pratibha Devi Singh Patil, President of India on 14 October 2008.
+The foundation stone of the new office complex of the Comptroller and Auditor General (C&AG) of India was laid by the President of India, Dr. A.P.J.
+Abdul Kalam, on October 19, 2006.
+The new complex was inaugurated by Smt.
+Pratibha Devi Singh Patil, President of India, on October 14, 2008.

-Shri Girish Chandra Murmu assumed office as the Comptroller and Auditor General of India on 8 August 2020.
+Shri Girish Chandra Murmu assumed office as the Comptroller and Auditor General of India on August 8, 2020.